redhat-cip/dci-openshift-app-agent/README.md

 dci\_openshift\_app\_image         | quay.io/testnetworkfunction/cnf-test-partner:latest  | image to be used for the workload.
-It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns            | "myns"                                               | namespace for the workload dci\_must\_gather\_images          | ["registry.redhat.io/openshift4/ose-must-gather"]    | List of the must-gather images to use when retrieving logs. provisioner\_name                  |                                                      | Provisioner address (name or IP) to be accessed for retrieving logs with must-gather images.
+It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns            | "myns"                                               | namespace for the workload dci\_must\_gather\_images          | ["registry.redhat.io/openshift4/ose-must-gather"]    | List of the must-gather images to use when retrieving logs. postrun\_delete\_partner           | true                                                 | Primarily used for debugging partner deployments.
+Setting to 'false' will not delete the partner deployment during the postrun. provisioner\_name                  |                                                      | Provisioner address (name or IP) to be accessed for retrieving logs with must-gather images.
 If not defined, logs will not be retrieved. provisioner\_user                  |                                                      | Provisioner username, used to access to the provisioner for retrieving logs with must-gather images.
 If not defined, logs will not be retrieved. do\_cnf\_cert                      | false                                                | launch the CNF Cert Suite (https://github.com/test-network-function/test-network-function)